freenas/freenas-docs/userguide/storage.rst

 to destroy the filesystem that the clone was created from.
 Otherwise, a clone cannot be deleted while the origin filesystem exists.

-**Destroy Dataset:** clicking the :guilabel:`Destroy Dataset` button causes the browser window to turn red to indicate that this is a destructive action.
-Clicking :guilabel:`Yes` proceeds with the deletion.
+**Destroy Dataset:** removes the dataset, snapshots of that dataset, and any objects stored within the dataset.
+Clicking :guilabel:`Destroy Dataset` causes the browser window to turn red to indicate that this is a destructive action.
+To delete the datset, click :guilabel:`Yes`.

+.. danger:: Destroying a dataset is a permanent action and can result in data loss!

 **Edit Options:** edit the volume properties described in :numref:`Table %s <zfs_create_dataset>`.